nashmaniac/preps/README.md

-The repository is having a copy of readme of https://github.com/jwasham/coding-interview-university

-This will be used for keeping a personal track

 # Coding Interview University

 > I originally created this as a short to-do list of study topics for becoming a software engineer,